thuang6/platform-resource-manager/README.md

  - Docker

 ## Environment Setup
-Assuming all requirements are installed and configured properly, following steps are needed to setup a working environment.
+Assuming all requirements are installed and configured properly, follow the steps below to setup a working environment.

 **Install intel-cmt-cat tool**